Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Jaipur Railway Station is the headquarters of the North Western Railway zone under Indian Railways, making this city well connected.
 There are seven railway stations in Jaipur, but Jaipur Junction is the main for outstation trains.
 Gandhinagar Station is another bustling railway.

-How to travel within the City
+How to travel around Jaipur?

 You can rent a bike or a scooter when travelling solo or as a couple.
 But if you are a family with small kids, it is best to avail of taxi services or book private cars.
 The fort trips are bound to make the children tired and cranky, so having a comfortable ride improves the experience.